Last updated: March 4, 2026

 Key Takeaways

-• A flag pattern is a bullish or bearish continuation signal that appears after a strong bearish price move.
+• A flag pattern is a bullish or bearish continuation signal that appears after a strong directional move (up or down)

 • It is composed of two parts: the “flagpole” (the initial strong move) and the “flag” (a brief, counter-trend consolidation).